Who can take or use aciclovir

 For treating a viral infection, you'll usually take aciclovir for 5 to 10 days.
 For prevention, you may need to take it for a long time.

-Liquid: use the measuring spoon or plastic syringe that came with your medicine.
+Aciclovir liquid will come with a measuring spoon or plastic syringe to help you measure your dose.
 If you do not have a measuring spoon or syringe, ask your pharmacist for one.
-Do not use a kitchen teaspoon as you will not get the right amount of medicine.
+Do not use a kitchen teaspoon as it will not measure the right amount of medicine.

 Wash your hands before and after using the cream.